hinton-lang/Hinton/docs/keywords.md

 - `Set`: Sets.
 - `Function`: Functions.
 - `Null`: Null value.
-- `void`: Functions with empty return statement.
+- `Void`: Functions with empty return statement.
-- `any`: Any type.
+- `Any`: Any type.

 ### Nullable Primitive types.
 In Hinton Script, assigning a value of `null` to an identifier that does not have `Null` in its set of possible types will result in a RuntimeError.
 To prevent errors, Hinton Script provides primitive nullable types, that is, identifiers that can be a primitive type or a null.
 The bellow types are equivalent to `PrimitiveType | Null`;